-This St. Patrick’s Day you might not be venturing out to your favorite Irish pub but there's no reason you can’t enjoy a perfect pint of Guinness Draught at home.
 The experts from Guinness have put together a guide on how to get the best out of your can of Guinness Draught.

 Of course, everyone is familiar with the Guinness Draught “two-part” pour but is there a different technique when it comes to a can?

 Here, right from the experts at Guinness, a step-by-step tutorial to ensure you're getting the best flavor out of your Guinness Draught: